4. Installing additional software#

 Option --no-cache-dir ensures installing the most recent compatible versions of the dependencies, ignoring the versions available in your cache.

-Option --no-build-isolation ensures using the available Cython compiler and other (build) dependencies instead of building in an isolated environment.
+Option --no-build-isolation ensures using the Cython compiler and other (build) dependencies from loaded modules instead of building in an isolated environment.

 The command deactivate will bring you to the standard shell#